shraddha0425/Flipkart-FinancialAnalysis/README.md

 10. Top 10 highly returned products are Loreal Hair Color, Dell Laptop, Sherlock Holmes Book, Puma Sport Shoes, Remote Control Car, LG Refrigerator, Kids Frock, Silver Bracelet, The Alcemist Book & Redmi Note 12

 ## Business Suggestions & Solutions:

+1. Strengthen packing and picking accuracy before items are dispatched
+2. Implement visual inspection of products in the warehouses
+3. For EMI based orders, add extra verification on product like cusotmer confirmation calls
+4. Expand and improve logistics for faster delivery by increasing the number of storehouses at high-order based locations
+5. Analyze customer behaviour and offer regional language support to ensure clear product understanding based on the specific states/cities with highest return rates
+6. Audit the vendors for certain brand products with lowest sales
+7. Add customer video reviews, improved size charts, product specifications and FAQs for products being highly returned 8.Offer cashback or store credit instead of product returns where applicable
+9. Suggest alternatives to customers with a high return probability.